Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Introduction

-At ambient pressure, La$_4$Ni$_3$O$_{10}$ exhibits two types of order, namely the charge density wave (CDW) and spin density wave (SDW) states.
-These states have similar ordering temperatures and are strongly intertwined, highlighting the complex interplay of charge and spin degrees of freedom in this material\cite{Zhang_NatCom_2020}.
-Superconductivity was reported in this compound at high pressures, suggesting a rich phase diagram where multiple states compete and coexist.
-The phase diagram of La$_4$Ni$_3$O$_{10}$ reveals a delicate balance between the CDW/SDW states and the superconducting phase, with pressure acting as a key tuning parameter\cite{Zhu_Nature_2024, Sakakibara_PRB_2024, Zhang_arxiv_2023}.
-As pressure increases, the suppression of CDW and SDW order appears to coincide with the stabilization of the superconducting state, indicative of the strong interplay between these competing phases.
+At ambient pressure, La$_4$Ni$_3$O$_{10}$ exhibits two types of order: charge density wave (CDW) and spin density wave (SDW) states.
+These states have similar ordering temperatures and are strongly intertwined, highlighting the complex interplay between charge and spin degrees of freedom in this material~\cite{Zhang_NatCom_2020}.
+The phase diagram of La$_4$Ni$_3$O$_{10}$ reveals a delicate balance between the density wave (DW) states and the superconducting phase, with pressure acting as a key tuning parameter~\cite{Zhu_Nature_2024, Sakakibara_PRB_2024, Zhang_arxiv_2023}.
+As pressure increases, the suppression of DW order appears to coincide with the emergence of superconductivity, indicative of a strong interplay between these competing phases.
+However, the exact nature of the DW state suppressed by external pressure remains unidentified.
+For comparison, in the double-layer RP nickelate La$_3$Ni$_2$O$_7$, the SDW and CDW ordering temperatures ($T_{\rm SDW}$ and $T_{\rm CDW}$) exhibit opposite trends: $T_{\rm SDW}$, as defined by $\mu$SR experiments, increases with pressure, while $T_{\rm CDW}$, determined from resistivity measurements, decreases~\cite{Khasanov_La327_arxiv_2024}.

+Beyond pressure, isotope substitution was shown to influence the charge-density wave (CDW) and spin-density wave (SDW) transition temperatures in various materials. \cite{Khasanov_PRL_YPa123_2008, Guguchia_PRL_2014, Medarde_PRL_1998, Luetkens_JMMM_2007, Amit_AdvCondMat_2011, Shengelaya_PRL_1999, Zhao_PRB_1994, Lanzara_JPCM_1999, Guguchia_PRB_2015, Bendele_PRB_2017} The formation of charge and spin-density waves arises due to collective electronic instabilities, often accompanied by lattice distortions, making these phases highly sensitive to phononic contributions.
+Variations in the transition temperatures ($T_{\text{CDW}}$ and $T_{\text{SDW}}$) upon isotope substitution provide insight into the relative importance of electron-phonon interactions versus purely electronic effects in stabilizing these ordered states.